 - B.A. in economics, Brown University, Magna Cum Laude, 1999

 - “The Credit Card Debt Puzzle: The Role of Preferences, Credit Risk, and Financial Literacy.” (joint with Maria José Luengo-Prado), the Review of Economics and Statistics, forthcoming.

 - “Ethnicity, Housing, and the Rise and Decline of Wealth.” (joint with Brendan O’Flaherty and Rajiv Sethi), Review of Income and Wealth, forthcoming.

 - “Consumption Volatility, Liquidity Constraints and Household Welfare,” (joint with Keshav Dogra), the Economic Journal, v.126, issue 597, Nov.
 2016.

-- "Has the Increased Attachment of Women to the Labor Market Changed a Family's Ability to Smooth Income Shocks?", forthcoming in American Economic Review, Papers and Proceedings.
+- “Has the Increased Attachment of Women to the Labor Market Changed a Family’s Ability to Smooth Income Shocks?”
+American Economic Review, v.106, issue 5, May 2016.

 - “Did Household Consumption Become More Volatile?”
 American Economic Review, v.101, issue 5, August 2011